-Giorgio Sassine is an associate with the Firm’s Los Angeles office.
-He is a member of the International Arbitration and Litigation and Construction Practice Groups with extensive experience on domestic and international high-value, complex commercial and construction disputes.
-Mr. Sassine has represented clients in multiple forums across the United States and abroad, including California and New York state courts and U.S. federal courts and under the arbitral rules of the International Chamber of Commerce (ICC), American Arbitration Association (AAA), London Court of International Arbitration (LCIA), Dubai International Arbitration Centre (DIAC), and the International Centre for Settlement of Investment Disputes (ICSID).
+Giorgio Sassine is an associate with the Firm’s Los Angeles office and is a member of the International Arbitration and Litigation and Construction Practice Groups.
+Mr. Sassine has extensive experience on domestic and international high-value, complex commercial, construction, and energy disputes.
+Mr. Sassine has been recognized in the 2024 Best Lawyers: Ones to Watch in America – Construction Law and the 2023 Lawdragon 500 X – The Next Generation.
+Mr. Sassine has represented clients in the United States, Europe, the Middle East, and North Africa.
+The litigation and international arbitration matters have been in various forums, including U.S. federal courts, state courts, and under the arbitral rules of the International Chamber of Commerce (ICC), American Arbitration Association – International Center of Dispute Resolution (AAA-ICDR), London Court of International Arbitration (LCIA), Dubai International Arbitration Centre (DIAC), and the International Centre for Settlement of Investment Disputes (ICSID).

 Mr. Sassine received a B.A. in Economics, as well as a minor in Philosophy, from University of California, Davis.
 He earned his J.D. with an emphasis in International Law from University of San Diego School of Law.
 He earned his LL.M. in International Commercial Arbitration from Stockholm.
 While in law school, Mr. Sassine also attended a summer program at the Sorbonne – Université Paris I Panthéon, where he was first introduced and became passionate about international commercial arbitration.